subrata-bhunia/subrata-bhunia/README.md

 My name is Subrata Bhunia and I'm a software developer/DevOps engineer.
 I'm from Kolkata, living in Medinipur and currently working at Xanther.
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].

+## **😊 About me**

+- 🔭 I’m currently working on my engineer's degree.
+- 🌱 I’m learning C and Python.
+- 👯 I’m looking to start a brand-new project/idea.
+- 🤔 I’m looking for help finding a job while I finish up my university degree.
+- 💬 Ask me about anything, but for now, I'm fully open to new projects, collaborations or ideas!
+- ⚡ Fun fact: Others turn coffee into code; I prefer working out 🏋🏽 or going out with the bike 🚴

 ## &#x270d; Blog & Writing

 Apart from coding, I also maintain a blog - you can find my articles on my website at [subrata.website](https://subrata.website/) as well as on [Medium](https://medium.com/@martin.heinz) and [DEV.to](https://dev.to/martinheinz).